2019 Rugby World Cup semifinals: All Blacks v England - How to watch, live streaming, kick-off time, starting lineups

 How to watch:

 The Herald will be live blogging the match, with build-up starting in the morning.
-Radio Sport and Newstalk ZB will have exclusive commentary, while Spark Sport's coverage starts at 7:00pm, delayed on TVNZ 1 from 9:15pm
+Radio Sport and Newstalk ZB will have exclusive commentary, while Spark Sport's coverage starts at 7pm and the game is also live on TVNZ 1.

 Alternatively, you can live stream the match on sparksport.co.nz or the Spark Sport app